Vahe1994/SpQR/README.md

 ### Loading / caching datasets and tokenizer

 The script will require downloading and caching locally the relevant tokenizer and the datasets.
-They will be saved in `DATASETS_CACHE` directory.
+They will be saved in `$TRANSFORMERS_CACHE` directory.

 ### Models

-This repository is expected to work with one of the `LLaMA` or `Falcon` models.
+This repository is expected to work with models of `LLaMA` and `Falcon` families so far.

 #### Data